-The Mayors of Bellevue, Issaquah, Kirkland, Redmond, and Sammamish, Washington, jointly proclaim September 10-19, 2021, as Eastside Welcoming Week and invite the community to engage in opportunities during Eastside Welcoming Week and beyond to learn; connect across differences; take joint action to achieve a welcoming, equitable, and inclusive community; and reaffirm their commitment to continue to examine and adopt programs, policies, and practices that improve our efforts towards achieving equity for all now and in the future.
+The Mayors of Bellevue, Issaquah, Kirkland, Redmond and Sammamish jointly proclaimed September 9-18, 2022 as Eastside Welcoming Week and invite the community to engage in opportunities during Eastside Welcoming Week and beyond to learn; connect across differences; take joint action to achieve a welcoming, equitable and inclusive community; and reaffirm their commitment to continue to examine and adopt programs, policies and practices that improve our efforts towards achieving equity for all now and in the future.

 Come together for a free, family-friendly event to celebrate the cultural diversity of our community.
 Festivities include music, world dances, an art exposition, informational booths and food trucks.
 Wearing traditional clothing is encouraged.
 Everyone is welcome!